-Roxy, someone we are familiar with and one of the other “vendors” at the show, came to visit him several times.
+Someone we are familiar with who was also a “vendor” at the show, came to visit him several times.
 Finally she said that she just loved this boy and would adopt him in a minute, but can’t afford the adoption fee right now.
 Another near-by “vendor”, Cathy, overheard this conversation.
-A little while after Roxy left, Cathy came and asked if she could take Martin for a walk.
+A little while after Ms. R left, Cathy came and asked if she could take Martin for a walk.
 We know Cathy well and were confident in her ability to manage Martin.

 Then Cathy said, “If I pay the adoption fee and a couple months of food, would you adopt Martin and give him a good home?”

 Ms. R said, “Yes, I’d be happy too” and just then, Martin stood up and hugged her!
 We were all near tears at that point.

 I filled out the adoption paperwork with Ms. R and we agreed on a time to meet at Animal Control so they could finalize things and schedule Martin’s surgery.